 The Berkey is a gravity-fed, cylindrical water filter system that consists of two main chambers: the upper chamber and the lower chamber.
 As the upper chamber is filled with unpurified water, the filters within the upper chamber process the unpurified water, removing contaminants such as heavy metals, VOCs, pathogens, and sediment.

 Water is channeled through the filters into the bottom chamber, resulting in clean, great-tasting water.

 The clean water can then be accessed through a spout on the bottom chamber.

 But the brilliance of the Berkey system lies in the filters themselves.
 Known as Black Berkey Filter Elements, or BF2s, these devices truly are an amazing invention as we’ll see below.

 The Black Berkey Filter Elements are made up of a proprietary blend of 6 different media types and constructed into a matrix of millions of micro-pores.
 The design allows for the effective removal of over 200 contaminants including:

 - Heavy Metals

-Through rigorous testing done at EPA-accredited laboratories, the experts at Berkey Filters have managed to manufacture filtration devices that far exceed other gravity filters of its kind.
+Through rigorous testing done at EPA-accredited laboratories, the experts at Berkey Filters have managed to manufacture filtration devices that far exceed other gravity filters of their kind.